 Images generally have the same contents as the graphics window, but are rendered offscreen.
-See also: windowsize, view, Graphics Toolbar, making images, making movies
+See also: windowsize, view, making images, making movies,

 [ width w ][ height h ] | pixelSize p

 Image pixel dimensions can be specified directly with width and height, or relative to the physical dimensions of the view in the window with pixelSize.
-If none of these are given, the image will have the same pixel dimensions as the graphics window.
+If none of these are given, the image will have the same pixel dimensions as the graphics display.
+The display dimensions are usually the same as the graphics window reported by windowsize, except twice as large on high-DPI displays such as Apple Retina.
 If only width or height is specified, the other will be set according to the window aspect ratio; if both are specified but the image aspect ratio is not the same as the window aspect ratio, the image contents will differ from what is shown in the window.
 With the pixelSize option, the image contents will be the same as what is shown in the window, but image pixel dimensions will be chosen to give pixels of size p in Å. With perspective, the pixel size varies with depth, but pixelSize sets the value at half-depth (the midpoint along the line of sight).
 For example, if at half-depth the graphics window encloses a 400-Å by 300-Å rectangle, pixelSize 0.4 specifies image pixel dimensions of 1000 by 750.